TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/21 - Ecclesiastes/Ecclesiastes 9/Ecclesiastes 9.6.md

 ---

-As well their love, as their hatred and their envy, is perished long ago; neither have they any more a portion for ever in anything that is done under the sun.
+Also their love, their hatred, and their envy has perished long ago; neither have they any more a portion forever in anything that is done under the sun.